warrensbox/terraform-switcher/www/docs/usage/commandline.md

 above), it will be not downloaded.
 Downloaded files are stored without the architecture in the filename.
 Format of the filenames in download directory:
 `<product>_<version>`.
 E.g. `terraform_1.10.4`.

+## Disable color output / Force color output

+`tfswitch` defaults to color output if the terminal supports it and if the TTY is allocated (interactive session).

+Disabling color output can be useful in non-interactive sessions, such as when running scripts in CI/CD pipeline or when piping output to other commands.

+If you want to disable color output you can use the `--no-color` (`-k`) flag.
+If you want to force color output even if the TTY is not allocated (non-interactive session), you can use the `--force-color` (`-K`) flag.

+**NOTE**: the `--no-color` takes precedence over the `--force-color` flag.